Metal Box: Recording and music

-"Death Disco" – released as a single in late June 1979 – was remixed and retitled "Swan Lake" for Metal Box.
+"Death Disco", which had been released as a single in late June 1979, was remixed and retitled "Swan Lake" for Metal Box.
 "I realised," said Levene, "that this tune that I was bastardising by mistake was 'Swan Lake', so I started playing it on purpose but I was doing it from memory.
 You can hear that I'm not playing it exactly right.
 It just worked. [...]
 There's a few versions of that.
 The one on Metal Box is version two, which is very different from the simpler, original 12-inch version."
-The lyrics are based on Lydon's mother dying of cancer: "When I had to deal with my mother's death, which upset the fuck out of me, I did it partly through music.
+Lydon wrote the lyrics in abstract response to his mother succumbing to cancer: "When I had to deal with my mother's death, which upset the fuck out of me, I did it partly through music.
 I had to watch her die slowly of cancer for a whole year.
 I wrote 'Death Disco' about that.
 I played it to her just before she died and she was very happy.
 That's the Irish in her, nothing drearily sympathetic or weak."
-PiL recorded the song at an empty hall in Brixton to test a three-bass sound system and worked with drummer Jim Walker but didn't record with him.
+PiL recorded the song at an empty hall in Brixton to test a three-bass sound system and worked with drummer Jim Walker but did not record with him.

-"Poptones" was one of the first songs recorded for the album, according to Levene, who stated that he inadvertently played "Starship Trooper" during the song.
+"Poptones" was one of the first songs recorded for the album, according to Levene, who stated that he inadvertently played Yes' "Starship Trooper" during the song.
 According to Lydon, "Poptones" was based on a story "straight out of the Daily Mirror" about a girl who was kidnapped and "bundled, blindfolded, into the back of a car by a couple of bad men and driven off into a forest, where they eventually dumped her.
 The men had a cassette machine with an unusual tune on the cassette, which they kept playing over and over.
 The girl remembered the song, and that, along with her recollection of the car and the men's voices, is how the police identified them.
 The police eventually stopped the car and found the cassette was still in the machine, with the same distinctive song on the tape."
 In his 2009 autobiography Memoirs of a Geezer, Jah Wobble says that Poptones refers to "a journey we took in Joe the roadie's Japanese car [..] and Joe had one of his dodgy cassettes playing.".
 He highlighted the song as "the jewel in the PiL crown. [...]
 That [bass] line is as symmetrical as a snowflake. [..]
 We had a drummer with us who was pretty good [...] but the bloke just couldn't get the right feel for 'Poptones'. [...]
 In the end Levene put the drums down on that track, his drums are a bit loose, but that is actually a good thing."